The All-Star break is here, which means the season is “half” over. For the Yankees, it’s actually 57 percent over with 70 games left.

 SS: Carlos Correa

-Add in his ridiculous .939 career OPS against the Yankees in the regular season, his .913 OPS against them in the 2017 ALCS and his two home runs in the 2019 ALCS, including his walk-off in Game 2, and Correa is an easy fit to pencil in at short on this team.
+That Correa is not a Yankee and Isiah Kiner-Falefa is only adds to Correa’s candidacy for the shortstop position on this team once again.
+Add in his ridiculous .967 career OPS against the Yankees in the regular season, his .913 OPS against them in the 2017 ALCS and his two home runs in the 2019 ALCS, including his walk-off in Game 2, and Correa is an easy fit to pencil in at short on this team.
+It’s going to be hard someone to unseat him on this roster.

 CF: Kevin Kiermaier

-Kiermaier is a career .247/.306/.408 hitter, but against the Yankees it seems like he’s Ken Griffey Jr. Thirteen of his 73 career home runs (18 percent) have come against the Yankees, and in 2020, Kiermaier drew game-changing walks, hit big home runs against Masahiro Tanaka and Gerrit Cole and continued to play Gold Glove defense to help the Rays easily win the division.
+Kevin Kiermaier is a career .247/.306/.408 hitter, but against the Yankees it seems like he’s Ken Griffey Jr. Thirteen of his 82 career home runs (16 percent) have come against the Yankees, and he always seems to be involved in every Rays rally, drawing game-changing walks, getting big hits and making unbelievable defensive plays.

 Normally, I want Yankees pitching to face as many hitters with Kiermaier’s numbers as possible, but not Kiermaier.
-I’m looking forward to his contract with the Rays ending in 2022, and hopefully the team option for 2023 isn’t picked up.
+I’m looking forward to his contract with the Rays ending at the end of this season, and hopefully the team option for 2023 isn’t picked up.

 DH: Alex Bregman

-The first thing I used to think about when thinking about Bregman was how hard it is to retire him at the plate.
+The first thing I used to think about when thinking about Alex Bregman was how hard it is to retire him at the plate.
 Now when I think of him, I think of him standing there at the Astros’ fan fest after the 2019 season and giving the same rehearsed answer over and over about the team’s sign-stealing scandal with that smirk on his face and the sarcastic laugh he kept giving the media.
 The easiest of players to root against.
+Add in his 1.101 OPS against the Yankees in five games this season, and his place on this team is secure.

 SP: Nathan Eovaldi